How to protect your property from fraud

 Because homes are worth so much and can be sold and used to raise a mortgage, they are often targeted by fraudsters.

-In this guide we highlight the main types of fraud and what you can do to protect yourselves:
+In this guide we highlight the main types of fraud and what you can do to protect yourself from the different types of property fraud, including:

 - Scammers who attempt to sell your property from under your nose, transfer your property into their own name using false documents.
-Fraudsters often target properties where there is no mortgage or the owner lives elsewhere
+Fraudsters often target vacant properties and properties that are mortgage free

-- Scams when you are due to complete the purchase or sale of your property, by intercepting funds or getting you to transfer funds into their bank accounts instead of your conveyancer
+- Scammer which target you as you are about to complete the purchase or sale of a property, whereby fraudsters intercept funds or get you to unwittingly transfer funds into their bank accounts by pretending it’s your conveyancer’s account

 - Quick-sale and too-good-to-be-true property investment scams

-Anyone who owns or is in the process of buying a home could potentially be targeted by scams, but some homeowners are more at risk than others.
+Anyone who owns a home, or is in the process of buying a home, could be targeted by scammers.

 If you think you might be at risk of property fraud, the first thing you should do is to sign up to the Land Registry Property Alert service.